-• Closed Primary: Yes
+- Closed Primary: Yes

+- Open Primary: No

+- Partisan offices: Yes

-• Non-Partisan offices: Yes
+- Non-Partisan offices: Yes

+- Write-in voting: Yes

+- Primary presidential delegation nominations: No

+- Ballot Rotation: No

+- Straight Party voting: No

+- Cross-party endorsement: No

-• Split Precincts: No
+- Split Precincts: No

-Vote for N of M: Yes
+- Vote for N of M: Yes

+- Recall issues, with options: No

+- Cumulative voting: No

-• Ranked order voting: No
+- Ranked order voting: No

-• Provisional or challenged ballots: Yes
+- Provisional or challenged ballots: Yes

-• Early Voting: No
+- Early Voting: No

 This election was designed to functionally test the handling of multiple ballot styles, support for at least three languages including an Ideographic based language, support for common voting variations, and audio support for at least three languages and an ADA binary input device.
 Test patterns 3 and 4 were chosen for input in the Spanish language because it is a basic voting pattern with a write-in.
 Test patterns 5 and 6 were chosen for audio input using the Spanish language to demonstrate support for write-in voting using an ADA device with and alternative language.
-Test pattern 7 was chosen for Ideographic based language input because it is a basic vote pattern using Chinese.
-Test pattern 8 was chosen for character based language using an ADA device to demonstrate support for Ideographic based ADA device support.
+Test pattern 7 was chosen for Ideographic based language using an ADA device to demonstrate support for character based language using an ADA device to demonstrate support for Ideographic based ADA device support.
 Test pattern 9 was chosen for binary input to show support for ADA binary input device.
 Test pattern 10 was chosen for binary input using ADA audio deceive to show support for binary input and ADA support.